 Baby #2 adds a completely different dynamic to the family.
 I don’t know about you, but when my second baby was born I needed a plan.
 A plan to help me navigate two sets of needs.
 A schedule to help me make the best use of my limited time with each child.

-My son is right at three-and-a-half years old.
+When my baby girl was born, my son was about three-and-a-half years old.
 We are so excited to add a sweet baby girl to our little family, too!

 But what I really want, and what I think will help you most, is an inside look of what really happens with our preschooler or toddler and newborn schedule.

 That’s what I’ve got for you below: an in-depth, real-life look at what our day actually looks like.
 I hope it’s helpful for you as you navigate inviting your second baby into your family’s routine and daily schedule!

 3 Things my Toddler and Newborn Schedule Has to Have!

 For me, our schedule had to meet three requirements…

 - It must set up the baby for good sleeping habits early on.

 - It must allow for quality time with my son for learning and playing.

 - It must provide independent time for both mama and kiddos!
 I’ve got to have a break during the day.
 Gotta have it, mama.